Skip to main content

 Once you have downloaded the data:

-1. copy files like above into one folder - for example: ~/Downloads/Data/ (by default, it will use the users Downloads/Data/ directory.)
+1. Copy files like the ones above into one folder—for example ~/Downloads/Data/ (by default, it will use the user's Downloads/Data/ directory).

 DATA_DIR = "~/Downloads/Data/"